 - 1. Attempts to open a file, or

 - 2. Waits for an operator OK, or

-- 3. Executes the ACCEPT function, or
+- 3. Executes the ACCEPT function. or

 - 4. Finishes execution of any WAIT statement, or

 - 5. Exits from a subroutine, or

 - 6. Finishes all tasks and attempts to go to EOJ.

-This means that should a system Halt/Load occur This means that should a system Halt/Load occur during any of the above situation preceding task will not be restarted (the job will restart at one of the above places). any of the above situations, the
+This means that should a system Halt/Load occur during any of the above situations, the preceding task will not be restarted (the job will restart at one of the above places).